ryof/ez-awesome-cv/README.md

 ## License
 This repository contains files licensed under different licenses.

-- File `awesome-cv-patched.cls` is licensed under the LaTeX Project Public License (LPPL) 1.3.
+- File `awesome-cv.cls` is licensed under the LaTeX Project Public License (LPPL) 1.3.
 - All other files are licensed under the MIT License.